 22. Cut and Shoot, Texas

 My theory: I was really hoping that Cut and Shoot was named after a renowned film school educating the best editors and cinematographers in the country.

-Reality: More predictably, Texas loves its guns and the origin of the name is a bit more literal than what I had pictured.
+Reality: More predictably, Texas loves its guns, and the origin of this name is a bit more literal than what I had pictured.
 According to the story, in fact, the name refers to a confrontation that took place in 1912 and almost led to violence.

 21. Kill Devil Hills, North Carolina